 Let’s start with the most obvious thing: the weather.
 Everybody knows that the UK is not exactly famous for having warm and summery weather.
 I don’t know about you, but we appreciate sunshine on our bodies from time to time; a bit of vitamin D doesn’t hurt anybody.
 Some cities, like Perth or Brisbane, are known for being the sunniest cities in Australia.
 The statistics speak for themselves.
 Annually, Perth racks up around 3,200 hours of sunshine vs. London’s 1,481 hours.

-Australia hosts a high biodiversity.
-Compared to other regions in the world, it has very unique wildlife.
+Australia hosts high biodiversity.
+Compared to other regions in the world, it has unique wildlife.
 Kangaroos, koalas, quokkas and many more native animals are waiting for you.

 You may have seen a few videos of snakes coming out of the toilet or spiders coming to say hello in Australia, but you can trust us when we say this is a rare occurrence.
 If this happens to you, you can take the opportunity to post a video, go viral and be famous!

-People seem to think every animal in Australia wants to kill you, it’s simply not true – Australia has so much diverse wildlife and yes, some is dangerous – but they are generally far away from the cities and they are more scared of you, than you are of them.
+People seem to think every animal in Australia wants to kill you, it’s simply not true – Australia has so much diverse wildlife and yes, some are dangerous – but they are generally far away from the cities, and they are more scared of you than you are of them.

-6. AUSTRALIA IS ABOUT 32 TIMES BIGGER THAN U.K
+AUSTRALIA IS ABOUT 32 TIMES BIGGER THAN U.K.

 Doesn’t that sound a bit more interesting than: “My grandfather tasted a real carrot cake!”?